 Quote: “Transatlantic Economic Council Works Behind the Scenes to Unleash the Potential of the Transatlantic Economy.
 Improving the world’s largest and most dynamic economic relationship through removal of non-tariff and regulatory impediments is the goal for the council."

+The TEC is a political body to oversee and accelerate government-to-government integration between the European Union and the United States of America.
 Here is the text of the TEC agreement signed by George W. Bush, Angela Merkel, and Jose Manuel Barroso at a Whitehouse summit in April 2007.

-On September 9, 2008 The Streit Council (with its supposedly small workforce) and the National Press Club co-sponsored a Press Conference on
+On September 9, 2008 The Streit Council (with its supposedly small workforce) and the National Press Club co-sponsored a Press Conference on THE URGENCY OF A UNION OF EUROPE WITH AMERICA.

-The following day, September 10, 2008 the Streit Council and the Council on Foreign Relations co-organised a Round-Table discussion on
+The following day, September 10, 2008 the Streit Council and the Council on Foreign Relations co-organised a Round-Table discussion on THE CASE FOR A UNION OF THE WEST.

 In the Fall 2007 issue of the Streit Council journal "Freedom and Union," World Bank economist Domenec Ruiz Devesa acknowledged that "transatlantic economic integration, though important in itself, is not the end."
 He continued, "economic integration must and will lead to political integration, since an integrated market requires common institutions producing common rules to govern it."